micahcantor/blog/content/blog/why-learn-racket.md

 ## Final Thoughts

 Racket is above all, an excellent programming language, and in my view, a valuable learning tool for novice and experienced programmers alike.
 That's why it frustrates me when my peers complain about the language for what I see as irrational reasons.
 Not everyone needs to love or prefer functional programming in Racket, but I hope this post at least helps some of those people appreciate its value.

+## Notes

+[^1]: As others have pointed out, this only applies for the small core of the language, not for macros or DSLs.
+But beginners generally stick with that small core.

+[^2]: Again, this applies to the Scheme-like core of Racket, not for the language at large, which incorporates a lot more complexity.